hyosung11/Launch-School/Sprints/sprint_planning.md

 - **What did we learn at sprint review and sprint retrospective that needs to be considered in our planning conversations today?**
   - The slow path to proficiency is actually slow.
 Ha ha
-  - Programming requires even more meticulous than I thought
+  - Programming requires even more meticulousness than I thought

 - **What is at the top of the product backlog?**
   - JS101 Lesson 3